Using existing software when developing a medical device; a gift from the gods or a Trojan horse?

 BUT.
 Let’s be a bit more pragmatic here.

 It is rarely the case that software development is performed in the exact prescribed order defined by a software development process.
 Therefore, more often than not, there will be a set of remaining development and documentation tasks to finalize after your software is up and running.
-It could be those additional tests to write, a code review to add or updating that detail design document.
+It could be those additional tests to write, a code review to add, or updating that detailed design document.

 It would therefore be possible to argue that a prototype “catching up” with IEC 62304 is just an extreme case of this “getting back in synch” scenario.